Photo from Unsplash

 Prayer

-Almighty God!
-Thou knowest that I have no power of myself to keep myself.
-Keep me outwardly in my body and inwardly in my soul, that I may be defended from all adversities which may happen to the body, and from all evil thoughts which may assault and hurt the soul.
+Almighty God, You know that I have no power to keep myself.
+Protect me outwardly in my body and inwardly in my soul, that I may be guarded from all harm and evil thoughts.
 Amen.

 Our Daily Walk - May 23